ryanlayer/gqt/README.md

         -f 1092 \
         -i 1kg.chr22.bcf

-The same command works for VCF and compressed VCF
+BCF is preferred for speed, but the same command works for VCF & compressed VCF:

     gqt convert bcf \
         -r 494328 \